parineeta30/AI_health_diagnostic_assistant/README.md

-# AI Health Diagnostic Assistant
+# MediVision AI Assistant

-An intelligent healthcare chatbot that analyzes medical conditions through voice input, image analysis, and AI-powered medical assessment with voice response.
+An intelligent healthcare chatbot that analyzes medical conditions through voice input, image analysis, and AI-powered medical assessment with voice response.It performs symptom interpretation and visual pattern recognition rather than diagnosis.

 ## Overview